PFTL/website/content/blog/19_hashable_objects.rst

     >>> var3[1, 2, 3]
     'var1'

-Hashing an object can be thought as converting it to an integer based on its content, but not on the identity of the object itself.
+Based on what we saw, hashing an object can be thought as converting it to an integer based on its content, but not on the identity of the object itself.
 Of course, this may give problems, because you are reducing a very large space of possibilities into a finite set of integers.
-This reduction may give raise to something known as hash collisions, i.e., two objects which are reduced to the same integer even if their values are different.
+This reduction may give rise to something known as hash collisions, i.e., two objects which are reduced to the same integer even if their values are different.

-A very simple example of hash collisions is what happens between variables and integers:
+A very simple example of hash collisions is what happens between a simple string and an integer:

 .. code-block:: pycon